-Note that logical replication slots created before the option is set to global will not be replicated.
-Only new slots will be replicated.
+Logical replication slots created before the option was set to global aren't replicated.
+Only new slots are replicated.

 Failover slots can also be created with the CREATE_REPLICATION_SLOT command on a replication connection.

 The status of failover slots is tracked in the bdr.failover_replication_slots table.